recyclejs/recycle/docs/concepts/Drivers.md

 The component itself should not be too complicated, but where should we write our logic for communicating with the network?
-If we write it in actions of our component, we would end up with a much more complex component than it should be.

 A component should not care about the way messages are delivered to the server or whether it uses WebSockets, Ajax or something else.
 Its implementation should be straightforward - describing conditions when a component should send an action (sending a message) and how should the component state be changed when a message is received.